Event Topology Classifiers at the Large Hadron Collider: Event Classifiers

 As the biases towards high-$p_{\rm T}$ particles in Eq.~\eqref{eq:spheropt1} is removed by setting $p_{\rm T}=1$, the denominator in Eq.~\eqref{eq:sphero}, i.e., $\sum_{i}p_{{\rm T}_i}$ is now replaced by the number of charged hadrons, i.e., $N_{\rm had}$.

 Figure~\ref{fig:S0dist} shows the distribution of weighted transverse spherocity ($S_{0}$) (left) and unweighted transverse spherocity ($S_{0}^{p_{\rm T}=1}$) (right) for minimum bias $pp$ collisions at $\sqrt{s}=13$ TeV using PYTHIA8.
 The transverse spherocity distributions are further divided into different percentiles and specified as different transverse spherocity classes.
-Figure~\ref{fig:S0vsMPI} shows the correlation of weighted ($S_{0}$) (left panel) and unweighted ($S_{0}^{p_{\rm T}=1}$) (right panel) transverse spherocity with $N_{\rm mpi}$.
+Figure~\ref{fig:S0vsMPI} shows the correlation of weighted ($S_{0}$) (left panel) and unweighted ($S_{0}^{p_{\rm T}=1}$) (right panel) transverse spherocity with $N_{\rm mpi}$ obtained in $pp$ collisions at $\sqrt{s}=13$ TeV using PYTHIA8.
 The solid line guides the mean values of $N_{\rm mpi}$, i.e., $\langle N_{\rm mpi}\rangle$, for each bin on the $x-$axis.
-The measurements shown in Fig.~\ref{fig:S0vsMPI} are performed in $pp$ collisions at $\sqrt{s}=13$ TeV using PYTHIA8.
 From Fig.~\ref{fig:S0vsMPI}, it is conclusive that both $S_{0}$, and $S_{0}^{p_{\rm T}=1}$ retains a fair degree of correlation with $N_{\rm mpi}$, where the higher values of $S_{0}$, and $S_{0}^{p_{\rm T}=1}$ corresponds to a large number of multi-partonic interactions, i.e., soft events.
 When compared to Fig.~\ref{fig:STvsMPI}, the correlation of $S_{\rm T}$ with $N_{\rm mpi}$ appears to be smaller in magnitude as compared to the correlation of transverse spherocity and charged-particle multiplicity with $N_{\rm mpi}$, especially for extreme isotropic events.